Key Questions Answered in this Section

 During corn processing, the cobs are often separated after threshing, leaving behind a durable, fibrous material.
 This by-product has multiple applications, from being a raw material for bioethanol production to its use in the creation of biochar and as a feedstock for power generation through combustion.
 Corn cobs can also be converted into activated carbon, used in filtration systems, or as a substrate for mushroom cultivation.

-With the extensive cultivation of corn, corn cobs represent a significant untapped resource that can be efficiently utilized in a variety of sectors, offering an economical and sustainable alternative to conventional raw materials
+With the extensive cultivation of corn, corn cobs represent a significant untapped resource that can be efficiently utilized in a variety of sectors, offering an economical and sustainable alternative to conventional raw materials.
+Let us look into the price, availability, and proximate analysis of corn cob briquettes and pellets, their use in boilers, and the role of transport and logistics in their efficient distribution.

 Total Corn Cob Generation in India